Donor Profile

 Indo-Pacific: The Indo-Pacific region will remain the primary focus of Australian ODA under the Labor government and the new development policy.
 However, programming will likely concentrate almost exclusively on the Pacific and Southeast Asia given the “first-tier priority” designation of the Pacific, Timor-Leste, and Indonesia.
 Australia’s continued focus on the Pacific is partially a response to China’s active development loan and security presence in the region.
 It also responds to Pacific Island nations’ concerns over the impacts of climate change.

 Speaking with the Pacific Islands Forum Secretariat in Fiji on May 26, 2022, the Australian Minister for Foreign Affairs Penny Wong outlined Australia's priorities in its relationship with the Pacific region, promising an era of renewed engagement and reaffirming Australia’s commitment to provide AUD525 million ( US$364 million) in ODA to the Pacific region over the next four years, with a particular emphasis on recovery from the COVID-19 pandemic.
 This amount was later increased to AUD900 million ( US$624 million) over 4 years.
+Within the FY2024/25 ODA program, expenditure on the Pacific is expected to rise to almost 40% of the total ODA budget.

 Recent, sustained growth in funding to the Pacific region has resulted in cuts to bilateral assistance to South Asia (including Afghanistan, Bhutan, Bangladesh, India, Nepal, Maldives, Pakistan, and Sri Lanka), which followed Australia’s end of assistance to Africa.
 For example, Australia phased out its bilateral ODA to Pakistan completely (in the FY2020/21 budget) and made significant reductions to bilateral programs in Bangladesh, Cambodia, Indonesia, and Nepal, with serious implications for funding for gender equality and agriculture.
 Following these cuts, the FY2023/24 budget for South and West Asia remained relatively stable.

 Southeast Asia: Australia is reinvesting in Southeast Asia, with funding expected to rebound after previous years’ cuts.
 The change is reflected in Australia’s new engagement as part of the Quad, which is increasing assistance to the region.
-At the latest Quad Leaders’ Meeting in May 2022, Prime Minister Anthony Albanese reiterated his plans to bolster Australia’s relationship with Southeast Asia through the AUD470 million ( US$326 million) in funding to the region over the next four years (2022-2026), but also by appointing a new envoy to the region, creating an Office of Southeast Asia within DFAT, and developing a closer working relationship with ASEAN.
+At the Quad Leaders’ Meeting in May 2022, Prime Minister Anthony Albanese reiterated his plans to bolster Australia’s relationship with Southeast Asia through the AUD470 million ( US$326 million) in funding to the region over the next four years (2022-2026), but also by appointing a new envoy to the region, creating an Office of Southeast Asia within DFAT, and developing a closer working relationship with ASEAN.

 Budget